Efficient algorithms for quantum chemistry on modular quantum processors: Theory and Methods

-\textit{Theory and Methods}.--- In this study, we focus on the unitary selective coupled cluster (USCC) algorithm, which has been demonstrated as an efficient method for generating compact ansatzes that reduce the gate depth while maintaining accuracy for quantum chemistry~\cite{fedorov2022unitary,mitra2024localized,Otten2022}.
-USCC only selects important hopping terms with energy gradients $\frac{\partial E}{\partial t_\beta}|_{t_\beta = 0}\geq \epsilon$, so the long-range interactions are filtered due to their low contribution to the energy.
+In this study, we focus on the unitary selective coupled cluster (USCC) algorithm, which has been demonstrated as an efficient method for generating compact ansatzes that reduce the gate depth while maintaining accuracy for quantum chemistry~\cite{fedorov2022unitary,mitra2024localized,Otten2022}.
 The algorithm has three main components.
 First, the localized classical solutions are loaded onto QPUs through direct initialization (DI) or quantum phase estimation (QPE)~\cite{DCunha2024}.
 Second, the USCC ansatzes are compiled to qubit circuits by the Jordan-Wigner (JW) transformation and Trotterization~\cite{Berry2006, Ovrum2007}.
 Lastly, the ground state energy is approximated by a variational quantum eigensolver (VQE)~\cite{McClean2016,Kandala2017}, and the variational parameters are updated accordingly [See Fig. \ref{fig:schematic}(a)].
-A more detailed compilation of USCC using JW transformation and Trotterization is illustrated in Appendix \ref{USCC loading}.
+A naive compilation of USCC using JW transformation and Trotterization is illustrated in Appendix \ref{USCC loading}.
+A more compact compilation using ZX calculus \cite{Cowtan2020} is in Appendix \ref{appendix: zx proof}

 As noted in the introduction, simulations of large molecules may require a distributed implementation of USCC (dUSCC) across many computational modules.
+USCC only selects important hopping terms with energy gradients $\frac{\partial E}{\partial t_\beta}|_{t_\beta = 0}\geq \epsilon$ to reduce the complexity of the VQE.
+Since the dominant interactions between electrons are Coulomb interactions, the energy gradient decreases as the hopping distance increases.

-The inter-module connections between modules of dUSCC depend on the entanglement structure of the molecule [see Fig. \ref{fig:schematic}(b)].
-The number of inter-module CNOTs is minimal in regions where the entanglement is weakest, and thus it is natural to represent clustered molecules on modular hardware.
-The required number of inter-module CNOT gates also drops rapidly as the distance between clusters increases and the entanglement between clusters becomes weaker as shown in Fig. \ref{fig:schematic}(c).
+In dUSCC, the entanglement between modules determine the required inter-module communication and latency.
+In the $(H_4)_3$ chain, the number of inter-module CNOTs is minimal since the entanglement is weaker at the stretched bonds.
+The entanglement between clusters also decreases at larger $\epsilon$.
+The long-range interactions are filtered at higher $\epsilon$ due to their low contribution to the energy.
+Therefore, the required number of inter-module CNOT gates drops rapidly as the distance between clusters increases and the entanglement between clusters becomes weaker as shown in Fig. \ref{fig:schematic}(c).